How To Create A Line Sheet That Makes Selling Easy

 Retailers want to know these details too, but put more general information like this elsewhere.
 If you try to cram too much onto a single page your line sheet will become cluttered, and that’s not good for you or your potential stockist.

 There are two more things that need to go underneath each product picture.
 The first is the minimum quantity for your items.
 That’s the smallest number a retailer has to buy of each design if they want to do business with you.
 If it’s the same for every item, stick this somewhere near the top instead.

 Now we’re going to add a bit of merchandising.

 Merchandising is a subtle mix of art and science, but it boils down to making the stuff you have for sale look even more appealing to buyers.
 Pick three or four highlights from your collection.
 Maybe they’re brand new products or best-sellers.

 Retailers really want to know this inside information because it helps us make an informed choice.
 So let’s draw attention to it.
-Add a banner to some of your boxes which says “New” or “Best-seller.”
+Add a banner or badge to some of your boxes which says “New” or “Best-seller.”
 And don’t be too tasteful about it.

 Sure, we want your banners to look like they belong on your line sheet, but their job is to leap out and grab the retailer by the eyeballs.
 If you make them too small or subtle, they’ll just blend into the background.